digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Data Types - Parameterized Data Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Parameterized data types are considered serializable for the purpose of
-upgrade validation.
-That is, parameterized data types in an upgrading
+Parameterized data types are considered serializable.
+That is, parameterized
-package are compared against their previous version.
+data types in an upgrading package are compared against their previous version.

 The upgrade validation for parameterized data types follows the same
 rules as non-parameterized data types, but also compares type variables.